 Redwood does not require staining and painting.
-Cedar requires regular cleaning to get rid of molds, and that increases its life term.
+Cedar requires regular cleaning to get rid of molds, increasing its life term.
 The wood requires water and soap for cleaning, and that makes it a budget-friendly product.
 Power wash it but with caution.
-Oxalic acid is also used to clean up the wood, and UV inhibitors delay graying.
+Oxalic acid is also used to clean the wood, and UV inhibitors delay graying.

 Advantages of Redwood

 - Rich in color

 - Termite resistant